 7. Nakabuang Arch - Geologic forces by the wind and the sea naturally carved this arch together

 Pananayan Canteen & Catering Service - had our sumptuous lunch here.

-When we went back at Ivana Port, we were greeted by strong waves.
+When we went back to Ivana Port, we were greeted by strong waves.
 We were told that it was an ordinary wave so we should not panic.
 While the locals were sleeping comfortably in their seats, Joyce and I got busy swapping funny stories.
 Shiela slept as she was lulled by the waves.
 The water ride took us about 30 minutes.